elainecode/frontend/README.md

-## Shade Gifs
+## Shade Gifs - Frontend Repository

 ### Application Description

 Reaction Gif Search Engine where you can search for Gifs by reaction, pop culture references and of course shade!

-Shade Gif's API is hosted on [Heroku](https://lit-dusk-44111.herokuapp.com/api/v1/gifs)

-API that allows you to
+Shade Gif's API is hosted on [Heroku](https://lit-dusk-44111.herokuapp.com/api/v1/gifs), and allows you to

 - get all gifs
 - get all gif reaction tags